-The project results were broadly perceived as important as demonstrated during the interviews as well as the fact that they were widely cited in the media (see the Final Report).
+101. The project results were broadly perceived as important as demonstrated during the interviews as well as the fact that they were widely cited in the media.
 Beneficiaries thought that the project contributed to a shared vision by (i) delivering a "scientific and independent diagnosis" and a "national agenda for the future" and (ii) bringing all the stakeholders together that will "certainly raise environmental awareness among their communities, who in turn will disseminate productive awareness among farmers, laborers and agri-food producers".
 The project facilitated to some extent the establishment and strengthening of networks within and among participating countries.
 It was also mentioned that "some exporters decided to focus on the chosen sectors during the workshop" and that the project allowed "exchanging on new production and marketing practices".

-At the time of the evaluation, there were significant differences between countries regarding the level of implementation of the action plans.
+102. At the time of the evaluation, there were significant differences between countries regarding the level of implementation of the action plans.
 In some countries, there was clarity about how to implement the proposed measures and were working on or had even completed many of them.
 As mentioned during the evaluation, "apart from its direct deliverables, the project created the ground for a national platform where national stakeholders (local NGOs, organic farmer associations and sector associations, together with policy makers and donors) jointly continue the dialog and specific support actions in line with the NGER NAP in Moldova."

-In other countries, there was not clarity about how the action plan was going to be implemented.
+103. In other countries, there was no clarity about how the action plan was going to be implemented.
 As put by one stakeholder, "we did not yet receive any comment whatsoever from donors, enabling us to implement our actions.
 In case we will not receive any financial support or funding, we cannot expect any results."
 In all cases, there was broad consensus that government-led follow-up was of the utmost importance to keep momentum.
-In this sense, the Final Report highlighted that NGERs are more successful when the ministry which serves as the national focal point is either the ministry of trade or agriculture or tourism (ministries of environment are less suited due to their lack of sector and market awareness/expertise).
-The Final Report also identified a number of initiatives to promote sustainability such as (i) follow-up committees in Lebanon, Moldova and Morocco monitor action plan implementation; (ii) sector champions responsible for coordinating the implementation of specific priority actions in Ecuador, Lebanon, Moldova, Morocco, Oman and Vanuatu; (iii) high-level government support for the NGER and its recommendations in Ethiopia, Morocco and Vanuatu and (iv) integrating elements of NGER action plans into national sustainable development strategies and donor cooperation programmes Madagascar and Vanuatu.
-In this framework, it remained vital to identify, strengthen and empower these local actors to keep momentum and advance in the implementation of the action plans, mobilize additional resources (from governments, private sector and development partners).
+In this sense, the project's Final Report highlighted that NGERs are more successful when the ministry which serves as the national focal point is either the ministry of trade or agriculture or tourism (ministries of environment are less suited due to their lack of sector and market awareness/expertise).

+104. The Final Report also identified a number of initiatives to promote sustainability such as (i) followup committees in Lebanon, Moldova and Morocco monitor action plan implementation; (ii) sector champions responsible for coordinating the implementation of specific priority actions in Ecuador, Lebanon, Moldova, Morocco, Oman and Vanuatu; (iii) high-level government support for the NGER and its recommendations in Ethiopia, Morocco and Vanuatu and (iv) integrating elements of NGER action plans into national sustainable development strategies and donor cooperation programmes in